 <A head> 8.7 Changing the rules on corporate tax residence

 The OECD has another issue to address: what make a company resident in a country.
-As is clear from Chapters 4 and 5, the current rules have been abused by tax avoiders as much as those relating to permanent establishment.
+As is clear from Chapters 4 and 5, the current rules have been exploited by tax avoiders as much as those relating to permanent establishment.

-The changes needed are in three areas.
+The changes needed are in a number of areas.
 The first relates to general rules on corporate tax residence.
 The idea that this is determined primarily by where a board of directors of a company meets is absurd, especially when many companies now explicitly allow for electronic meetings of their board of directors to take place.
 No tax law should be based on evidence of behaviour from a past era, and yet this OECD-approved rule does just that.

 The concept of corporate residence needs to be based not on the legal form of where control might be exercised from but on where that control actually resides.
 So, if a company has what is for all practical purposes and as shown by its organisational structures and management practice a head office in London, then the UK is where it should be considered resident irrespective of the tax haven to which some of its board fly once a month in an attempt to claim otherwise.
 The clear need is for a test that looks at what actually happens, and when the reality is that a board is based in London, works in London and has offices off the same corridor in London, for it then to be claimed that the decisions of the organisation are made in a tax haven is absurd, and the OECD and double-tax treaties should recognise that fact.
 Nor should the board alone be used as the basis for this test.
 It is all too easy to pack a board with people who will do what is asked of them to achieve a tax saving.
 The company’s entire organisational structure should be reviewed in determining corporate tax residence.